How to be an effective Chairperson

 1. Rely on expert advice

-Your role as chairperson is not to know everything about body corporate management and about your building.
+Your role as chairperson is not to know everything about your building or body corporate management.
 Think of yourself as a coordinator of experts.
-It is perfectly reasonable to ask your strata manager, on-site manager, lawyer and other consultants for lots of advice and support, as much as you think is beneficial for the owners as a whole.
+It is perfectly reasonable to ask your body corporate manager, on-site manager, lawyer, or other consultants for advice and support – as much as you think is beneficial for the owners as a whole.

-Expert advice does not come for free, but when you engage expert advice:
+Expert advice does not come for free, but when you engage it:

-2. All owners share a small percentage of the cost, instead of one person being burdened with the workload,
+• All owners share a small percentage of the cost, instead of one person being weighed down with the workload

-3. The outcomes should be better – experts are experts for a reason,
+• The outcomes should be better – experts are experts for a reason

-4. You will naturally take a guiding and coordinating role.
+• You will naturally take a guiding and coordinating role

-Think of this example – either you spend 2-hours researching a particular topic and coming up with advice, or each owner contributes $3.00 in their levies to engage a lawyer for one hour to give an expert answer on the same topic.
+You spend days researching a particular topic to provide advice, or each owner contributes $3.00 in their levies to engage a lawyer for one hour to give an expert answer on the same topic.
 Consider which one of those outcomes better serves the interests of all owners in the long term.

 3. Communicate with owners

-It is important for the committee and body corporate as a whole to keep owners on-board with the committee’s agenda.
+It is crucial for the committee, and the body corporate as a whole, to keep owners informed and on board with the committee’s agenda.

 4. Know you can’t solve everything immediately